tofnoob/tofnoob.github.io/world_guides/network.md

 During a 4.2 quest you'll be asked to switch to be a Fang Gang member at a Terminal Management Switchboard.

-The quest name is: ...
+The quest name is: Snake's Appointment

 ![](images/fang_gang_member_prompt.jpg)